SpineEventEngine/web/integration-tests/README.md

 The application uses Firebase application emulated locally with a [`firebase-server`](https://www.npmjs.com/package/firebase-server) tool.
 This tool is executed from the `web-tests` module `node_modules` folder.

-### Dummy service account

-The resources of this project contain a Google service account credential.
-The credential corresponds to the `dummy` service account.
-The account has **no permissions**.
-This credential allows us to initialize the Firebase Admin SDK without the need to maintain an encrypted credential for Travis and AppVeyor.

 ### Running the application locally

 The application can be run locally by Gretty and Firebase emulators.
 To run the application do the following:

+1. Add a Google Cloud service account key to the `src/main/resources` directory.
+The file should be called `spine-dev.json` and be a valid service account credential.
+It, however, must not have any permissions, as it is never used for remote calls, but only to satisfy requirements of the Firebase Admin SDK.

-1. Assemble the application:
+2. Assemble the application:
     ```bash
     ./gradlew clean assemble
     ```

-2. Start the local server:
+3. Start the local server:

     The following command runs the server on `localhost:8080`.
 It also runs the the local Firebase server on `localhost:5000`: